tamelabe/PostgreSQL_bootcamp/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

-Please write a SQL statement which returns a whole list of person names which visited (or not visited) pizzerias during the time interval from 1st to 3rd of January 2022 from one side and the whole list of pizzeria names which have been visited or not from the other side.
-The sample of data with needed column names is presented below.
-Please pay attention to the substitution value ‘-’ for NULL values in person_name and pizzeria_name columns.
-Please also add order by all 3 columns.
+Please write a SQL statement that returns a whole list of person names visited (or not visited) pizzerias during the period from 1st to 3rd of January 2022 from one side and the whole list of pizzeria names which have been visited (or not visited) from the other side.
+The data sample with needed column names is presented below.
+Please pay attention to the substitution value ‘-’ for `NULL` values in `person_name` and `pizzeria_name` columns.
+Please also add ordering for all 3 columns.

 | person_name | visit_date | pizzeria_name |
 | ------ | ------ | ------ |